hcwong/errgular/README.md

 # Introduction
 A simple error reporting tool.
-Learning Go and angular
+Learning Go and React

 ## Installation
 Prerequisites: Golang and Postgres, ngrok or some other tunneling software for local dev